 Words by Katie Puckett

-"This crisis is going to introduce some brand-new challenges, but it will also be the catalyst for change that was already bubbling and threatening to surface"William Johnston, senior director, WSP
+"This crisis is going to introduce some brand-new challenges, but it will also be the catalyst for change"William Johnston, WSP

 “This crisis is going to introduce some brand-new challenges, but it will also be the catalyst for change that was already bubbling and threatening to surface,” says William Johnston, a senior director with WSP in Canada.
 “Some people desperately want the office back.
 Rather than now wanting to stay working from home, or fearing human engagement, many people are thirsting for the opportunity to get out of their homes and reengage in a stimulating work environment.
 We need to enable them to do that.”